 Find out what makes us special at our next online open day on Wednesday 17 April 2024.

 You may also be able to pre-book a department visit as part of a campus tour.Open days and campus tours

 - 2 years part-time

 Teaching is conducted through a combination of lectures, workshops, seminars, and small-group work.
 Emphasis is placed on the individual aspects of learning.

 Assessment forms vary across modules and will include essays, blog posts, reports, research projects and practical work.

 Formal examination may be required for some optional modules.
-Students are also expected to complete a dissertation-length project equivalent to 15,000 words in length.

 Find out more about graduate careers on our PGT Careers and employability page.